You’ve decided to have Natural Landscape Group build a structure for your outdoor living space.

 - Enjoy conversation.

 Ever been to an outdoor wedding?
-Ever sit underneath a long, rectangular structure with pillars, open sides and a pitched roof?
+Ever sit underneath a long, rectangular structure with pillars, open sides and a pitched roof with outdoor lights?

 That’s a pavilion.